Tramshed, Cardiff

 Tramshed is a music and arts venue in Cardiff, Wales, located in a Grade II-listed building that was once the old tram depot for west Cardiff.
 The newly redeveloped venue opened to the public in October 2015.
 It has a 1,000 capacity, however this is only reached up to six occasions per annum.

-The development includes 30 live/work units that were due for completion in Spring 2016.
+The development includes 30 live/work units that were completed in Spring 2016.